alissatroiano/Hue/README.md

 - Sell and send products to customers

 Hue's niche target market is comprised of male & female luxury art enthusiasts, ages 24 - 39, that want to preview and purchase art online.
-In order to meet the needs of these shoppers, Hue's website should allow them to:
+To meet the needs of these shoppers, Hue's website should allow them to:

 - View art products